-The New Publishing Standard is an e-magazine that helps readers remain informed on all the latest book publishing news and events from around the world.
+The New Publishing Standard is an e-magazine that helps readers stay informed on all the latest book publishing news and events from around the world.

 Its aim is to provide an unbiased, detailed account of the industry’s newest developments and trends in a way that both insiders and outsiders can understand.
-From the emerging markets of sub-Saharan Africa to the mighty powerhouses of America, stay up to date on the biggest announcements and predictions for international book publishing.
+From the emerging book markets of sub-Saharan Africa to the mighty publishing powerhouses of the USA and Europe, The New Publishing Standard will help you stay up to date on the biggest happenings and trends in international book publishing.

 Mark Williams (Editor-in-Chief):